botherder/pcqf/README.md

       the system.
     - An `autoruns/` folder containing copies of the files and executables marked for persistence in the previous JSON file.
+    - A `procexes/` folder containing copies of the executables of running processes.
     - If successful, a `memory/` folder will contain a physical memory dump as well as some metadata.